phalcon-orphanage/docs/en/cache.md

 > The adapter utilizes logic to store files in separate sub directories based on the name of the key passed, thus avoiding the `too many files in one folder` limit present in Windows or Linux based systems.
 {: .alert .alert-info }

-The following example demonstrates how to create a new `Stream` cache adapter, which will use the `Phalcon\Storage\Serializer\Json` serializer and have a default lifetime of 7200.
+The following example demonstrates how to create a new `Stream` cache adapter, which will use the [Phalcon\Storage\Serializer\Json][storage-serializer-json] serializer and have a default lifetime of 7200.
 It will store the cached data in `/data/storage/cache`.

 ```php
 <?php